-Throughout history, Egypt has a rich tradition of welcoming the people of God.
+Throughout history, Egypt has had a rich tradition of welcoming the people of God.
 Egypt welcomed the great Patriarch Abraham and his wife Sarah.
 Egypt also welcomed Joseph, his brothers, and their father Jacob.
 It is here on this land where God revealed himself to his people as the great “I Am.”
 Here in Egypt, Moses encountered God at the burning bush.
-It was here in Egypt that God guided and directed his people on their way to the Promised Land, revealing himself as a cloud by day and a pillar of fire by night.
+It was here in Egypt that God guided and directed his people on their way to the Promise Land, revealing himself as a cloud by day and a pillar of fire by night.
 It was also here at Mount Sinai where Moses received the Ten Commandments and again met with God.

 Two thousand years ago, Egypt welcomed God himself: Jesus Christ and the Holy Family.
 Although only a small child, Jesus was a blessing to Egypt and through his visit, the prophecy of “Out of Egypt have I called my son” (Hosea 11:1; Matthew 2:15) and “blessed be Egypt my People” (Isaiah 19:25) were fulfilled.